George Gigauri: Other Countries

 During his tenure as the IOM Deputy Chief of Mission in Indonesia, he spearheaded a humanitarian effort leading to release of thousands of refugees from detention across the country.

 His prior assignments include Head of Programme Support in Ukraine, Project Development Officer in Moldova, and research support at the Regional Office in Austria.
 He has led numerous emergency response surge teams in Asia-Pacific, including in Fiji, Tonga, and Vanuatu.

 Education

-Dr. George Gigauri received a PhD in Political Science in 2015 and holds an MSc (Distinction) in Migration Studies from University of Oxford.
+George Gigauri holds a Master’s degree (distinction) from the University of Oxford, matriculating in 2002.

-He speaks English, Georgian, and Russian.
+He speaks English, Georgian, Russian and some French.

 Other

 He is a contributor to international publications, including The Daily Star, The Bangkok Post, UN Migration Weblog, etc.

 George Gigauri was inaugurated as an honorary tribal chief in Oro, Papua New Guinea in 2014.

 In 2003 he founded the first Oxford University Georgian Society.